scottlangmead/SET08103-G11/use-cases/use-case#1.md

 ### Preconditions

-we know the country, database has information on the code, continent, region, population and capital
+We know the country, database has information on the code, continent, region, population and capital.

 ### Success End Condition

-Successful country report is produced
+Successful country report is produced.

 ### Failed End Condition

-No report is produced
+No report is produced.

 ### Primary Actor

-User
+User.

 ### Trigger

-A request on information about a country is produced
+A request on information about a country is produced.

 ## MAIN SUCCESS SCENARIO